george-hawkins/micropython-notes/getting-started.md

     >>> dir(machine)
     [...
 'DEEPSLEEP', 'DEEPSLEEP_RESET', ..., 'sleep', 'time_pulse_us', 'unique_id', 'wake_reason']

 Note: a lot of the modules have names like `uos`, `uio` etc., i.e. names that start with `u`.
 The `u` indicates a micro version of a standard Python module.
-You should drop the `u` when importing such modules, e.g. `import os`, i.e. use the standard module name (although it's doesn't do any harm not to).
+You should drop the `u` when importing such modules, e.g. `import os`, i.e. use the standard module name (although it doesn't do any harm not to).
 For more, see [this post](https://forum.micropython.org/viewtopic.php?p=40415#p40415) on the MicroPython forums.

 Paste mode
 ----------